MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/processor-not-supported-together-with-windows-version.md

 ## Solution

-Since these errors occur when Windows detects an incompatible processor, ensure that Windows is compatible with the processor you are using.
-Refer to the following documentation for the latest processor generations and models which are supported Windows Edition:
+Since these errors occur when Windows detects an incompatible processor, ensure that Windows is compatible with the processor you're using.
+Refer to the following documentation for the latest processor generations and models that are supported in different Windows editions:

 - For supported [Windows Client Processors](/windows-hardware/design/minimum/windows-processor-requirements#windows-client-edition-processors)